Smart Mirror Product Information (For 2019)

 Alternatively, if you want to do a large display, we recommend:

 Samsung or LG ultra thin TV with PC or Raspberry Pi connected.
 Alternatively, add a ChromeCast and Google Assistant instead of the PC.

-Yes, you can either tape it to the back, and have it radiate around the edges, or shine straight through the mirror.
-You can add a frosted effect with window film, acid etching, or sandblasting.
+You can use LED tape around the back edges, and have it radiate around the edges.
+Alternatively, light fixtures can be installed behind the mirror to shine straight through it.
+You can add a frosted effect with patterned window film, acid etching, or sandblasting.